China tests troubled waters with $1 billion rig for South China Sea

 In a report last month, Xinhua news agency said about 70 percent of the oil and gas resources in the South China Sea were believed to exist in deep water.

-Geologists have said most oil and gas resources likely lie in areas where the sea floor is between several hundred metres and 3,000 metres deep, although parts are up to 4,700 metres deep.
+Geologists have said most oil and gas resources likely lie in areas where the sea floor is between several hundred meters and 3,000 meters deep, although parts are up to 4,700 meters deep.

-Using the 981 rig, China is capable of drilling for oil in waters as deep as 3,000 metres for the first time.
-The rig is now drilling at a depth of only 1,500 metres, another reason experts say it is likely to be moved further south.
+Using the 981 rig, China is capable of drilling for oil in waters as deep as 3,000 meters for the first time.
+The rig is now drilling at a depth of only 1,500 meters, another reason experts say it is likely to be moved further south.

 The equipment shortage has also deterred foreign companies from exploring the deep water of the South China Sea, in addition to their reluctance to venture into disputed territory.